How to Start a Blog That Makes Money Using WordPress (Step by Step)

 How to Make Money With Your Blog

-I will give you just a few ideas here, and then share some examples of real live blogs that are making good money below (so you can see exactly how they are doing it).
+I will give you just a few ideas here, and then share some examples of real live blogs that are making good money below.

 To be honest, I've written about his subject in the past, and wrote an entire article on 53 ways that you can make money from a website.
 I'll just summarize a few of those ideas here.

-This is a typical way to start making money with your blog.
+This is a typical way to start making money blogging.
 Believe it or not, it's quite simple for even a new blog to be approved to ad networks.

 (Obviously don't make the crucial mistake of clicking your own ads – Google is smart 🙂 ).